Airline Pet Policy: Dog Breeds Restricted From Cargo Flights

 Is There An Alternative to Flying in the Cargo Area?

 However, if the dog is small enough — and many brachycephalic breeds are — you may still be able to fly with them in the cabin area.
-Don’t assume that your airline will allow you to bring your snub-nosed dog into the cabin.
-Instead, be sure to call well in advance and check with the airline to find out.
+Before booking your flight, we recommend contacting your airline directly to confirm their specific policies for snub-nosed breeds in the cabin.
+Each airline has different guidelines, and knowing these details in advance will help you plan the safest journey for your pet.
 Many airlines have different policies when it comes to allowing these sorts of dogs on the plane.

 Consider Ground Transportation as an Alternative to American Airlines